 As of June 30, 2017, the Company reflected its non-marketable equity investment as Level 3 in the fair value hierarchy as it is based on unobservable inputs that market participants would use in pricing this asset due to the absence of recent comparable market transactions and inherent lack of liquidity.
-During fiscal 2015, the Company purchased a \$3.0 million equity interest in a company that operates in the enterprise software platform industry.
+During fiscal 2015, the Company purchased a \$3.0 million equity interest in a company that operated in the enterprise software platform industry.
 The Company did not enter into any other transactions with the investee during fiscal 2017 or the first quarter of fiscal 2018.
 During the three months ended September 30, 2017, the investee was acquired by a third party.
-The Company received \$6.8 million as consideration for its equity interest in the investee, including \$5.4 million in cash and 65,937 shares with a market value of \$1.4 million.
+The Company received \$6.8 million as consideration for its equity interest in the investee, including \$5.4 million in cash and 65,937 shares of the third party's publicly-traded common stock with a market value of \$1.4 million.
 During the first quarter of fiscal 2018, the Company received \$5.8 million of the consideration, consisting of \$4.9 million in cash and 41,685 shares with a market value of \$0.9 million.
-The remainder of the consideration consisting of \$0.5 million and \$0.5 million of cash and shares, respectively, will remain in escrow for a period of 18 months for general representations and warranties.
-A gain of \$3.8 million related to this sale was recorded in "Other income (expense), net" in the accompanying condensed consolidated statements of operations for the quarter ended September 30, 2017.
-The 41,685 shares received and held as of September 30, 2017 were considered Level 1 investments as these have quoted prices in active markets.
+The remainder of the consideration consisting of \$0.5 million of cash and \$0.5 million of shares will remain in escrow for a period of 18 months from the date of sales for general representations and warranties.
+A gain of \$3.8 million related to this sale was recorded in "Other income (expense), net" in the accompanying condensed consolidated statement of operations for the nine months ended March 31, 2018.
+The 41,685 shares received and 23,252 shares held in escrow as of March 31, 2018 were considered Level 1 investments as these have readily determinable fair value and quoted prices in active markets.